CS-433/ml-project-2-genelipids/README.md

 # Predicting lipid distribution in a brain section from spatial gene expression

 ## Project description

-### Brief description of the project (given by the professor)
-This project focuses on predicting lipid distribution in a specific brain section using spatial gene expression data.
+This project aims to predict the abundance of 202 lipids on a specific brain section using spatial gene expression data.

-### Brief description of the project (understood by the performing team)
+The prediction is based on the expression levels of 500 genes.

+### Task Overview
+The task is essentially a regression problem, as it involves predicting values on a continuous scale.
-Predict the abundance of the given lipid (202 lipids in total) on the brain section using the expression levels of 500 genes, measured in the proximity.
-The task thus boils down to regression since the values that have to be predicted are coming from the continous scale. \
+Specifically, we are predicting the abundance of a given lipid using the expression levels of nearby genes.

+### Challenge
-The main difficulty is that the spots where gene expression was measured are scattered non-uniformely across the brain section and thus points where we want to predict lipid abundance might have different number of gene expression spots in the proximity.
+The main challenge lies in the non-uniform distribution of spots where gene expression was measured across the brain section.
+Consequently, the points where we want to predict lipid abundance may vary in the number of gene expression spots in proximity.
+Managing this variability is a key aspect of addressing the task effectively.

 ### Dataset composition:
 #### Genes' expression